JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_10/iris.md

 # Introduction to Flux

 Flux is a library for using neural networks.
-In comparison with Python Tensorflow, it allows much simpler writing.
 This part will present the basics of Flux on the Iris dataset from the previous lecture.

-We included the auxiliary functions from the previous lesson into the ```utilities.jl``` file, which we include by
+We include the auxiliary functions from the previous lesson into the ```utilities.jl``` file, which we include by
 ```@example iris
 include("utilities.jl")

 nothing # hide
 ```
-Check the content of the file on our GitHub.

-We set the seed and load the data in the same way as during the last lecture
+We set the seed and load the data in the same way as during the last lecture.
 ```@example iris
 using Random
 using BSON: @load